awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 You can use the `x-amz-server-side-encryption-aws-bucket-key-enabled` request header to enable or disable an S3 Bucket Key at the object\-level\.
 S3 Bucket Keys can reduce your AWS KMS request costs by decreasing the request traffic from Amazon S3 to AWS KMS\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.

 If you specify `x-amz-server-side-encryption:aws:kms`, but don't provide `x-amz-server-side-encryption-aws-bucket-key-enabled`, your object uses the S3 Bucket Key settings for the destination bucket to encrypt your object\.
-For more information, see [Configuring an S3 Bucket Key at the object level using the REST API, AWS SDKs, or AWS CLI](configuring-bucket-key-object.md)\.
+For more information, see [Configuring an S3 Bucket Key at the object level using Batch Operations, REST API, AWS SDKs, or AWS CLI](configuring-bucket-key-object.md)\.

 ## Using the AWS SDKs<a name="kms-using-sdks"></a>